-An uncontested divorce means that you and your spouse agree on all the critical issues in your divorce, such as property division, allocation of debts, custody, parenting time (visitation), alimony and child support.
+An uncontested divorce in Missouri is a divorce where you and your spouse agree on all the critical issues in your case, such as property division, allocation of debts, custody, parenting time (visitation), alimony and child support.
 To obtain an uncontested divorce in Missouri, you and your spouse have to be in total agreement on all issues in your case.
-If you don't agree on all the issues, then your case is contested and it will proceed to trial.
+If you don't agree on all the issues, then your case is a contested divorce and will need to proceed to trial.

 There are two basic ways to get an uncontested divorce in Missouri:

-If the petitioner and respondent are in agreement about the terms of the divorce from the beginning, they can file a petition together (called a "joint petition") and attach a copy of their written agreement.
+Spouses who are in agreement about the terms of their divorce can file a petition together (called a "Joint Petition") and attach a copy of their written agreement.
 A Joint Petition allows a couple to bypass the rest of the divorce process and proceed directly to a final hearing in front of a judge.
 A judge will approve a couple’s agreement as long as it serves both spouses' needs and best interests of any children involved.
-A Joint Petition Divorce is the quickest option available, but you and your spouse have to agree on everything and be able to work well with each other.
+A Joint Petition Divorce is the quickest option available, but you and your spouse have to agree on everything from the outset and must work with each other through the process.

 You also have to give the court a legal reason (“grounds”) to grant the divorce.
 Missouri is a no-fault state, which means that the only ground you can cite is that your marriage is "irretrievably broken" (meaning, so badly damaged that it can't be saved).
 In other words, no one is to blame, and no one has to sling mud in a courtroom about the cause of the divorce.
 See Mo.
 Rev. Stat. § 452.305 (2020).

 Before you start working on your paperwork, you'll need to understand how the Missouri court system works.
 The entry-level trial courts in Missouri are called circuit courts.
 Every county has a court, and these courts are divided into 45 separate judicial circuits.
 Different circuits have different divisions, like criminal, family, or probate.
 You will need to start your divorce by filing your papers in the correct circuit court.
 If your circuit court has a family division, that's where your case will be handled.
 File your papers in the county where you live or where your spouse lives.
 You can access online divorce forms in Missouri for filing with your local court.

 After a joint petition and supporting written agreement is filed, the clerk will give the co-petitioners a final hearing date without need of service, preliminary hearings, etc. In all cases, the court clerk will issue a case number and charge a filing fee.
 If you can't afford the fee, don't panic.
 You can ask the clerk for a fee waiver form, which you'll use to provide your financial information.
 If a judge agrees that you're indigent (below the poverty line), the judge will sign an order eliminating all fees in your case.

 Now, in the case of a regular, non-joint petition divorce, the papers have to be served on the respondent.
 This means that the petitioner has to get a copy of the forms to the respondent by official means, like U.S. Mail or by having a law enforcement officer or professional process server hand over the documents.
 The petitioner also has to obtain proof of service, meaning either the respondent or the process server has to sign a document admitting that service happened.
 The petitioner then files the proof of service with the clerk.

 At the final hearing, the judge will ask the petitioner or co-petitioners to give some very brief testimony.
-If all the papers are in order and the agreement is fair, the judge will sign the order.
+If all the papers are in order and the agreement is fair, the judge will sign the divorce order.